happyhorseskull/you-can-datamosh-on-windows/README.md

 - Unzip you-can-datamosh-on-windows-master.zip then the files inside: ffmpeg.zip and python-3.6.0.zip
 - make sure the Python folder is named python-3.6.0 and that Python.exe and a bunch of other files are in the main python-3.6.0 folder.

-There are two ways to run the datamoshing program:
+There are three ways to run the datamoshing program:

 - If you have Python 3.6 installed and know how to use it run: